-We love making this easy and classic sauerkraut.
+We love making this easy and classic homemade sauerkraut.
 I recommend a long-fermented sauerkraut for a mellower taste and increased probiotics.

 These days, everyone talks about gut health, probiotics, and ferments.
 For good reason!
 Not only are fermented foods delicious but often make food easier to digest to begin with or aiding the digestive process with enzymes and probiotics.
 For a long time, I have been including fermented foods into our diet.
 Homemade yogurt is a great start.
 Or sourdough bread.
 Or sauerkraut …